huonw/huonw.github.io/_posts/2015-08-20-simd-in-rust.md

 {% include image.html src="vector.png" %}

-Parallelism is the key word here: clock speeds have mostly stabilised on modern CPUs and we're no longer getting the "automatic" performance gains that have historically occurred with CPU upgrades.
-Instead, CPU manufacturers are throwing extra die-space/power at parallelism: more cores, more (integrated) GPU[^gpu], and more SIMD.
-Hence, applications that care about performance and want to exploit every inch of the available hardware need to care about SIMD.

-[^gpu]: GPU programming is sometimes described a form of SIMD too (or
-        SIMT: Single Instruction Multiple Threads), so, to be clear: when I say "SIMD" I mean "SIMD on the CPU".

-Rust is a pretty good fit for many of the headline examples of such applications, which are traditionally written in C/C++ (or Fortran, for the last):
+Rust is a good fit for many of the headline examples of such applications, which are traditionally written in C/C++ (or Fortran, for the last),

 - media codecs (audio, video, images)
 - games/things that do a lot of 3D graphics manipulation
 - numerical software (data processing (big or not), simulations etc.)

-The general goal with these is to push as much onto the GPU as possible, however this can be difficult, and is not a panacea.
-One difficulty is that the the nature of GPUs means they are a restrictive programming model (even compared to SIMD) so some workloads are fundamentally unsuited to them, by, for example, not being able to saturate all execution units: GPUs are generally several times slower than CPUs at straight-line code, so exploiting their parallelism is important.

-## SIMD is like an onion

-Layers!

-### Long vs. Short

-There's two broad classifications of vector operations:

-- short vector, computing with vectors of (short) fixed length, e.g. doing 4 float additions at once (`addps`)
-- long vector, computing with vectors of arbitrary length e.g. computing the sum of some long list of numbers (`numpy.sum`)

-Everything one can do with short-vectors one can also do with long vectors, but the former is still important: it's what CPUs work with directly and hence has the most control.
-In fact, if you look inside a long vector library you're likely to find short vector manipulations.

-Long vectors are generally more removed from the machine, with large dynamic allocations and libraries which one usually relies on to make the right choice for achieving an operation as fast as possible, while the short vectors are often used explicitly in places that care about the machine code down to the level of individual instructions.

-I'm only focusing on the hardware, and so only the short-vector area.
+Improved SIMD support will enable high performance Rust code: if you want to exploit the hardware to its limit, you need to care about SIMD.

-### Common vs. Platform-specific
+## Common vs. Platform-specific

-That's not the only layering: there's a common core of operations that is widely supported by most architectures with SIMD operations, and then there's a variety of instructions that aren't found everywhere.
+SIMD is entwined with the CPU it is running on, but still there's a common core of operations that is widely supported by most architectures with SIMD operations.
+On top of that foundation, there is a variety of useful instructions that aren't found everywhere.

-The compiler doesn't care about this, but my `simd` crate does: it tries to provide a consistent API for the cross-platform functionality, and then opt-ins for platform specific things.
+My `simd` crate tries to provide a consistent API for the cross-platform functionality, and then opt-ins for platform specific things.
 The cross-platform API is based on the
 [work on SIMD in JavaScript][simd.js]: they've abstracted out a basic set of operations that generally work efficiently, or are extremely useful, everywhere.
 It definitely doesn't cover everything, but it